“I spotted a Christmas tree and a Merry Christmas banner…

 One thing I did like was the look of terror on the kid’s face in the woods.

 Jerry Goldsmith.
 I recognised the name but couldn’t tell you any of the film titles he scored, even though he was a lot more prolific than I could have imagined (217 scores!!!).
-Gremlins and The Twilight Zone Movie are ones recognise and have seen.
+Gremlins and The Twilight Zone Movie are ones I recognised and have seen.
 I really like those scores.

-As for available formats, a quick search informed me you can buy the CD for £59.99. yes 60 quid for a CD you have to be kidding!
+As for available formats, a quick search informed me you can buy the CD for £59.99.
+Yes, 60 quid for a CD, you have got to be kidding!

 The scenery was mainly all in a forest, so they didn’t have to create much.
 Stallone said,